KapilG93/css-masonary-grid-layout/README.md

-# CSS Masonry Grid Layout
+# css Masonry Grid Layout

 A lightweight, responsive CSS masonry grid layout for modern web design.
 This project provides a flexible and easy-to-use grid layout that adapts to various screen sizes without the need for JavaScript.